-It’s September 2020.
+First published in International School Leader Magazine in September 2020 It’s September 2020.
 Many in our global community have been through a transition; whether directly affected by COVID-19, moving to new roles, being repatriated or being on lockdown and separated from family and friends.
 Whether old or young, the world has faced unprecedented levels of… Continue reading Moving Through a Global Pandemic (‘International School Leader’ Magazine)

 These have been unusual times; a year unprecedented in so many ways.
 This period of stillness and reflection as we move through the summer offers an opportunity to take stock, reflect and plan for the future.
 I prepared this session in June for #UKEdChat, with filming and presentation support from my daughter, as we were… Continue reading Becoming an International School Teacher #GlobalProfession